sebastiansIT/SHSWebComponents/select-image/doc/CustomElement.md

 </dl>

 ## Styling width CSS
-You can stlye this element as normal with CSS.
-Per default the element is a inline flex container that shows it's flex items verticaly and horizontaly centered.
+You can design this element as usual with CSS.
+By default the element is a inline flex container which shows it's flex items vertically and horizontally centered.

-In addition it has a value of relative for the property position.
+In addition it has a value of "relative" for the property position.

 The shadow DOM can styled in a limited way.
 Concrete information are on the page [Shadow DOM](./ShadowDOM.md).